RenzoMurinaCadierno/Yugi-Calculator-Max/README.md

 # Yugi Calculator MAX

-An multi-purpose app to assist Yu-Gi-Oh! duelists, taken to the max!
+A multi-purpose app to assist Yu-Gi-Oh! duelists, taken to the max!

 Up and running **_[here](https://ycm.netlify.app/)._**